-Recognizing the importance of collective international action for halting deforestation and increasing forest area, the Collaborative Partnership on Forests (CPF) supported the organization of an international conference and FAO has been taking the lead for the organization of International Conference on Working Across Sectors to Halt Deforestation and Increase Forest Area - from Aspiration to Action on 20 - 22 February 2018, in Rome, Italy.
+Recognizing the importance of collective international action for halting deforestation and increasing forest area, the Collaborative Partnership on Forests (CPF) supported the organization of an international conference and FAO has been taking the lead for the organization of International Conference on Halting Deforestation and Increasing Forest Area - from Aspiration to Action on 21 - 23 February 2018, in Rome, Italy.
 The main objective of the conference is to make recommendations, through UNFF13, to the High Level Political Forum (HLPF) on Sustainable Development on actions to be undertaken globally and by countries to help achieve the SDG and GFG targets of halting deforestation and increasing forest cover.

-The objective of this activity is to assist the participation of ITTO and members in the International Conference on Working Across Sectors to Halt Deforestation and Increase Forest Area - from Aspiration to Action which will take place on 20 - 22 February 2018, in Rome, Italy.
+The objective of this activity is to assist the participation of ITTO and members in the International Conference on Halting Deforestation and Increasing Forest Area - from Aspiration to Action which will take place on 21 - 23 February 2018, in Rome, Italy.
 It will facilitate the participation of two members of the ITTO Secretariat and around 10 selected experts from producer member countries who will contribute to discussions to increase the role of productive tropical forests in halting deforestation and increasing forest area among others and identification of recommend ways forward, including key policy measures and actions by countries and the international community.